Best Email to Notion Tools in 2026 (Complete Comparison)

 Best Free Email to Notion Tools (2026)

 Which email-to-Notion tools actually have a free plan?
-We compare the free tiers of Quicktion, NotionSender, Zapier, Make, and TaskRobin — what you get, what's limited, and which is worth using.
+Free tiers of Quicktion, NotionSender, Zapier, Make, and TaskRobin compared — what's limited.

 Quicktion vs NotionSender: Email to Notion Compared

-A detailed comparison of Quicktion and NotionSender for saving emails to Notion.
-Covers forwarding, Gmail add-on, property mapping, pricing, and multi-tool support to help you pick the right one.
+Quicktion vs NotionSender for saving emails to Notion.
+Forwarding, Gmail add-on, property mapping, pricing, and multi-tool support compared.

 Quicktion vs TaskRobin: Which Email-to-Notion Tool Is Better?

-A detailed comparison of Quicktion and TaskRobin — two email-to-Notion tools with different approaches.
-We compare features, pricing, property mapping, integrations, and the Gmail add-on question.
+Quicktion vs TaskRobin — two email-to-Notion tools compared on features, pricing, property mapping, integrations, and the Gmail add-on question.